Top 20 Hawaii Snorkeling Spots

 Honolua Bay

-Honolua Bay, also known as “The Bay,” sits on Maui’s northwestern coast.
-During the winter, Honolua is one of the most popular places for seasoned surfers, and hosts internationally renowned surf contests.
-During late spring, summer, and early fall, Honolua Bay is one of the top places to snorkel in West Maui.
+Honolua Bay, also known as “The Bay,” sits on Maui’s northwest coast.
+In the winter, The Bay is one of the most popular places for seasoned surfers, and hosts renowned international surf contests.
+From the late spring to the early fall, Honolua Bay is one of the top places to snorkel in West Maui.

 The Bay can be found just north of Kapalua.
-Although there are a few entrances, the best access for snorkelers is just off a walking trail that leads from the parking area.
-During the summer months, the parking area will be clearly marked by fresh coconut and juice vendors.
-It’s highly suggested that snorkelers wear water booties at this location because entry to the ocean is from a rocky coast.
-To snorkel at Honolua, it’s not necessary to swim too far out from the coastline.
-Here, the Maui marine life can be easily seen anywhere from 10 to 20 feet from the water’s edge.
+There are a few entrances, but the best access for snorkelers is just off a walking trail that leads from the parking area.
+In the summer months, the parking area will be marked by fresh coconut and juice vendors.
+It is highly suggested that snorkelers wear water booties here, since entry to the ocean is from a rocky coast.
+To snorkel at Honolua, guests don’t need to swim too far out from the coastline.
+Here, the Maui marine life can be easily seen anywhere from 10 to 20 feet from the edge of the water.

-A few of the best things about snorkeling at Honolua Bay are the water clarity, calm ocean conditions, and the decorated reef.
+A few of the best things about snorkeling at Honolua Bay are the clarity of the water, the calm ocean conditions, and the decorated reef.
 The best time to snorkel is in the morning hours.
-Guests can see colorful tropical fish varieties, schools of reef fish, Moray eels, lobsters, and maybe even an Eagle Ray.
-While facing out toward the sea, guests might even catch a glimpse of Hawaii Spinner Dolphins playing during the early morning hours.
+Guests can see colorful tropical fish, schools of reef fish, moray eels, lobsters, and maybe even an Eagle Ray.
+While facing out to the sea, guests might even catch a glimpse of Hawaii Spinner Dolphins playing during the early morning hours.

 Due to how close the reef shelves lie to the coast at Honolua Bay, snorkelers are asked to pay very close attention to not step on or touch the reef.
-The reef is home to many marine species and is very fragile.
+The reef is home to many species of marine life and it is very fragile.
 As the locals say, “Save Honolua Bay.”

 View More about Honolua Bay